bcornec/wod-set/profile/ADMIN-GUIDE.md

 wodadmin@server:/usr/local/bin$
 ```

-I﻿t requires the verb, the workshop's name and the student id.
+It requires the verb, the workshop's name and the student id.
 Using the script, one does not need to provide participant id.
 The script is run locally on the JupyterHub server.

 ```shellsession
 wodadmin@server:/usr/local/bin$ ./wod-test-action.sh